 The Shire has a number of large reserves across that are mostly bushland reserves.
 Each one of these reserves has a fire management plan that has been endorsed by the Municipal Fire Prevention Committee and work is undertaken throughout the year in accordance with the approved fire management plans.
 View the plans and fire maps in the section Bushland Reserves & Fire Management

 The Mornington Peninsula Shire Council Roadsides Fire Management Plan outlines a five-year program of additional roadside fire management works for Shire-managed roads and categorises the roads for fire management purposes.
 Read more about the Shire's plans for improved fire management

 VicRoads and Mornington Peninsula Shire have developed a Fire Management Plan for the Mornington Peninsula freeway reserve corridor between Melbourne Road, Blairgowrie and Truemans Road, Tootgarook.
 The plan assesses the nature and level of bushfire risk and identifies actions to mitigate the risk to the adjoining properties and general community, whilst minimising adverse environmental impacts.

-Information Guides (formerly known as Township Protection Plans)
+Community Information Guides (formerly known as Township Protection Plans)